thanpolas/thanpolas.github.com/_posts/javascript/2014-02-07-Introducing-Inher-Inheritance-at-its-best.md

 Notice the use of the `UserModel.Type`, that's an enum defined statically on the UserModel constructor.

-## How Inher plays nice with everyone
+## How Cip plays nice with everyone

-So far so good, but as you might have suspected, the inheritance chain always ends at the Inher's base class.
+So far so good, but as you might have suspected, the inheritance chain always ends at the Cip's base class.
 That's not required.
-Using the `wrap()` method you can augment any vanilla constructor with Inher's properties and functions:
+Using the `cast()` method you can augment any vanilla constructor with Cip's properties and functions:

 {% highlight javascript %}
 // Use EventEmitter as the base Constructor. var EventEmitter = require('events').EventEmitter;
-var inher = require('inher');
+var cip = require('cip');

-var IeventEmitter = inher.wrap(EventEmitter);
+var CeventEmitter = cip.cast(EventEmitter);

-var Thing = IeventEmitter.extend();
+var Thing = CeventEmitter.extend();

 var newThing = new Thing();

-newThing instanceof IEventEmitter; // true newThing instanceof EventEmitter; // true
+newThing instanceof CEventEmitter; // true newThing instanceof EventEmitter; // true
 {% endhighlight %}

 Ta-dahhhh!
 Now all your ancestors will inherit the EventEmitter properties and methods.
 Plain simple, effective, works.

-## Not for performance

-As well as Inher incorporates all the known best practices and techniques to be performant it cannot escape the fact that it's an abstraction layer on top of the vanilla mechanisms.
-As such Inher might not be the best choice if you are going to instantiate thousands of new objects in a short time, there will be a measurable performance cost.

-The centerpiece of Inher's design is the singleton pattern.
-Designing and implementing Node.js applications from the ground-up over and over again i could see a distinct need for a set of methods to help me and my team to easily and reliably deploy the inheritance infrastructure throughout the projects.
-Define the base Model class, from there on extend it to become the MongooseModel or RedisModel, and from there on to extend to actual data object Models like the UserModel.

-All these inheritance chains and patterns where starting to clog up after the project reached a certain size.
-That is the problem i wanted to solve, that is what Inher is about.

 Hope you like it, let me know if you find it useful.